utec-cs2901-2019-2/easy-exam-grupo-iii/docs/user-stories.md

 - As a Teacher, I can reject a suggestion and be prompt a new question
 - As a Teacher, I can download my generated exam.
 - As a Teacher, I can access all the exams I have generated so that I can keep history of previous evaluations.

-[Epic] As a Teacher, I can login to the EasyExam Application.
-- As a Teacher, I can request the system administrator to be registered if my account hasn't been created.
-- As a Teacher, I can recover my password.

 [Epic] As a Teacher, I can contribute to the EasyExam Application.
 - As a Teacher, I can solve problems to contribute.